|

 should operate on.
 If --include-partitions= is used, all

-partitions that aren't specified are excluded.
+partitions that are not specified are excluded.
 If

 --exclude-partitions= is used, all partitions that are